The Bolton News: In depth

+Tillotson's Fiction Bureau, founded by WF Tillotson in 1873, played an important role in publishing late Victorian and early-20th-century literature.

 WF Tillotson died in 1889, leaving his widow and six children.
 In addition to the newspaper the Tillotson family also developed their general printing and carton making businesses.
 Mary Tillotson, widow of WF Tillotson, was a business partner in the Bolton Evening News; John Lever Tillotson left the Bolton Evening News to join the board of Lever Brothers.

 The paper went from strength to strength and outgrew its primitive origins in a hand-fed printer and in 1876 a Victory printing and folding machine was acquired with a capacity of printing 16,000 copies an hour.
 The Tillotsons remained owners of the Evening News into the latter part of the 20th century, but the days of family-owned newspapers were drawing to a close and in 1971 the Tillotsons sold the company to St Regis International of New York.
 From then on change happened rapidly.
 St Regis sold the group to Reed International in 1982 and the Bolton Evening News became the largest of its titles.

 In 1987 the paper relocated to Newspaper House in Churchgate and the old building in Mealhouse Lane became the Shipgates shopping centre, later becoming part of Crompton Place shopping arcade.

 In September 2006 the paper was renamed The Bolton News.
 The rename came about as the paper is now delivered from the morning onwards.
 On 11 June 2009 the sub-editors in the editorial department were moved to Blackburn, working from the offices of the Lancashire Telegraph.
 It meant the production of pages for The Bolton News were created away from Bolton for the first time in the publication's history.

 At the start of 2009, the Bury Times operation was merged with The Bolton News.
 The Bury Times office in Market Street was sold to Bury College.
 The Bury Times is now largely produced in Bolton and Blackburn and in April 2013, it was revamped with more pages and a £1 price point.

 In 2011, The Bolton News looked towards digital production, expanding into the smartphone app market, launching Bolton and Bury Football for Apple iOS devices, and producing ebooks for the iPad and Kindle.

 In October 2012, The Bolton News relocated to The Wellsprings, Bolton, taking over the former Barclays Bank after the lease on Newspaper House came to an end.
 The newspaper was given a fresh look and increased price in May 2013 but it led to a 32 per cent drop in circulation.

+In 2023, Bolton based British-Indian Entrepreneur Dr Prash Ladva, was crowned Young Entrepreneur of the Year.

 Editors

-The Bolton News has had just 14 editors but it functioned without anyone officially being designated editor until William Brimelow was confirmed in the post in 1871.
+The Bolton News has had just 15 editors but it functioned without anyone officially being designated editor until William Brimelow was confirmed in the post in 1871.